 Have they experienced any ill health or injury and from actually carrying out the work that hasn’t been reported?

 Sometimes people feel that something is relatively insignificant and don’t report it.
-However, after a significant amount of time, there’s may end up turning into a chronic injury or illness which obviously you want to know about.
-To allow you to take action.
+However, after a significant amount of time, their annoying niggle may end up turning into a chronic injury or illness.
+It goes without saying, you can’t be proactive in limiting the damage if you don’t know about the issue!

 Going back to our accident records, which is an easy way to look at existing problems and things that have caused injury or illness in your business.
 This should give you an insight into things that hopefully have been improved.